TreeGee73/Burger-Eater/README.md

   ## Usage
 Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
 Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.
 Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.
 The app will store every burger in a database, whether devoured or not.

-This app can be run by accessing through Heroku here [Link TBA](Link TBA).
+This app can be run by accessing through Heroku here [https://salty-sierra-88581.herokuapp.com/](https://salty-sierra-88581.herokuapp.com/).

 ---